SESAC (Society of European Stage Authors and Composers) is one of three major performing rights organizations (PROs) operating in the United States.

 What should you do if you receive a letter or email from SESAC?

 SESAC and other PROs sometimes send letters to businesses in response to copyright violations.
 Typically, these letters explain what SESAC thinks has happened, and there may be an envelope enclosed for payments.
-You must respond to this letter, either by paying the fine or explaining how you’ve fixed the copyright problem with a contract.
+You should respond to this letter, either by paying the fine or explaining how you’ve fixed the copyright problem with a contract.

 Why do I need a SESAC license?